 The School Fluoride Tablet Program is recommended for children who live in areas without optimum levels of fluoride in the water supply and who are not taking fluoride tablets at home.
 To check the fluoride content of your water supply, go to My Water’s Fluoride.
 The tablets are taken daily, chewed for a half minute, swished for a half minute, and then swallowed.
 There is benefit from the both the topical effect of fluoride as well as they systemic effect, so it is important to chew the tablet for one full minute before swallowing.

 School Fluoride Rinse Program (grades 1-6) (no kindergartners)

 The School Fluoride Rinse Program is recommended for children who have other sources of fluoride, but who may still be at risk for cavities because of other factors (examples: poor nutrition, lack of access to dental care, low socio-economic status).
 The rinse is used once a week, swished for 1 minute, and emptied out into a cup.

-- 668 schools were eligible for the School Fluoride Program
+- 659 schools were eligible for the School Fluoride Program.

-- 66 schools participated (10% of the eligible schools)
+- 70 schools participated in the OHA School Fluoride Program (11% of the eligible schools).

 Schools that have an enthusiastic advocate for children's oral health state that the program is easy to implement.
 Many schools report that the teachers do not have the time to administer the program or find it difficult to be consistent, so please survey your staff to ensure they are willing to follow through with the program.